Apache Avro is a data serialization format.

 Once you know about this issue, it can be easily fixed by simply using the correct spark-avro

-package for your pyspark
+package for your pyspark’s Scala version.

 # Run pyspark shell with the correct Scala version for spark-avro